alipirani88/Growth-rate-estimate/README.md

 The algorithm follows the procedure as described in the publication: Growth dynamics of gut microbiota in health and disease inferred from single metagenomic samples http://science.sciencemag.org/content/349/6252/1101.long with a few minor changes.

+An updated Snakemake workflow of this algorithm is available at

+This repository will soon be archived.

 #### The pipeline runs sequentially as follows:
 ***